Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

 where we used that because the single particle states only depend on a choice of holomorphic function, the many body states are also proportional to a holomorphic function of $n$ complex coordinates.
 See Ref.\,\cite{Ledwith} for an explicit construction of the $m$ degenerate Laughlin states for chiral TBG on a real space torus that braid into each other upon inserting fluxes through the cycles (mirroring the discussion in Ref.\,\cite{Haldane1985} for the LLL case).

 As in the QHE case the Laughlin state is expected to be a ground state for short range interactions.
 The argument that is often made for this uses rotation symmetry to project the interaction to the LLL in the symmetric gauge basis for two body states (the Haldane psuedopotentials \cite{Haldane1983}).
 However, the relative angular momentum here essentially labels the power law describing how fast the wavefunction vanishes as two particles approach each other.
 The latter makes sense even without rotational symmetry.
-Using this thinking, we consider "pseudopotentials"
+Thus, we may argue for fractional quantum Hall states even without rotation symmetry (see Ref. \cite{TrugmanKivelson} where this argument was made some time ago for the lowest Landau level).

-where we insert factors of $a_M$, the moir\'{e} length, with each $\nabla$ since all states in the band vary on this scale.
-The Laughlin state pays to energy to this potential and thus should be the ground state as long as $m > m'$.
-For short range potentials we expect the above to be a good approximation: if the length of the potential $\ell \ll a_M$ we have $v_n \sim (\ell/a_M)^{2n}v_0$.
-As in the LLL, for small $m$ we may obtain Laughlin ground states even for the unscreened, long range, Coulomb interaction.
+We begin by expanding the interaction potential into ``pseudopotentials", written in a real space basis.
+To understand this expansion, we note that the potential $V(\br)$ will always be integrated against some matrix element or probability density of states in the chiral TBG band; call this function $\Phi(\br)$.
+The function $\Phi(\br)$ varies on the scale of the moir\'{e} length $a_M$.
+Let us compute